Coping with stress: Workplace tips

 When your job is stressful, it can feel as if it's taking over your life.
 To maintain perspective:

 - Take a break.
 Make the most of workday breaks.
 Even a few minutes of personal time during a busy workday can be refreshing.
 Similarly, take time off when you can, whether it's a two-week vacation or an occasional long weekend.
-Also try to take breaks from thinking about work, such as not checking your email at home in the evening or choosing times to turn off your cellphone at home.
+Taking time to relax can help you have more energy when you return to work.

 Know when to seek help